Limit linear series and ranks of multiplication maps: Introduction

-The dimension of the source is space is $\binom{r+m}{m}$, and it is a consequence of the Gieseker-Petri theorem that the dimension of the target space is $md+1-g$.
+The dimension of the source space is $\binom{r+m}{m}$ while the dimension of the target space is $md+1-g$.
 The \textit{Maximal Rank Conjecture} states that the rank of this map is as large as possible, or equivalently, the kernel of this map is as small as possible.